 - Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

 - A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

 - A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;

 - An air gun or BB gun;

-- Ammunition;
+- Ammunition:

 - A hand instrument designed to cut or stab another by being thrown;

 - A firearm silencer or suppressor;

 - A location-restricted knife;

 - A club;

 - A firearm;

 - A stun gun;

 - Knuckles;

+- A pocketknife or any other small knife;

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products, cigarettes, e-cigarettes, and any component, part, or accessory for an ecigarette device;
+- Tobacco products, cigarettes, e-cigarettes, and any component, part, or accessory for an e-cigarette device;

 - Matches or a lighter;

 - A laser pointer, unless it is for an approved use; or

 - Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.

-For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses on page 23.
+For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses on page 25.
 In many circumstances, possession of these items is punishable by mandatory expulsion under federal or state law.